-My son and his girlfriend and I were enjoying a lovely dinner out @ “Les Antiquaries” when the thunder and lightning started, followed by pouring rain, which seemed to be falling harder and harder.
-We were seated outside on the sidewalk, luckily, we had an awning protecting us overhead but not enough to stop the rain from splashing back up at us, making us wet and cold.
-Time to make a run for it!
+We had just finished our dinner at a lovely restaurant in Paris when suddenly the skies opened up.
+The thunder boomed above us, and the lightning brightened the sky into daylight.
+The rain came down in buckets, falling harder and harder.
+We were seated outside on the sidewalk.
+Luckily, we had an awning protecting us overhead, but not enough to stop the rain from splashing back up, making us wet and cold.

-He voiced a few words back to us in French and we continued to tell him that we were not paying him and that he was taking advantage of us.
-The locksmith informs us that we now owe him 90 euros for his time.
-Here’s the thing, on the phone, dispatch told us it would cost 90 euros to complete the job, which is why we agreed for him to come in the first place.
-Idk, was the conversation lost in translation?
-Probably.
+He voiced a few words back to us in French, and we continued to tell him that we were not paying him and that he was taking advantage of us.
+The locksmith informs us that we owe him 90 euros for his time.
+Here’s the thing: on the phone, dispatch told us it would cost 90 euros to complete the job, which is why we agreed for him to come in the first place.
+Apparently, our conversation was lost in translation.

-In the meantime, I left my son, still arguing with the locksmith, mouthing to him, “just walk away”….I went next door to the Hotel Beaugency, a nice man was seated at reception, “parlez vous Anglais”?
-(If only I had a dollar for every time I said this).
-I explained, we locked ourselves out of our apartment and did he have room to accommodate the three of us.
-Not only was he able to give us two rooms for the price of one, he comped us our breakfast and managed to find us toothbrushes.
+In the meantime, I left my son, still arguing with the locksmith.
+As I walked by my son, I mouthed to him, “Just walk away.”
+I went next door to the Hotel Beaugency, and a nice man was seated at reception, “parlez vous Anglais”?
+I explained that we locked ourselves out of our apartment and had two rooms to accommodate us.
+Not only was he able to give us two rooms for the price of one, but he also comped us our breakfast and managed to find us toothbrushes.
 So nice to have someone look after us instead of taking advantage of a situation.
-I wish I got his name…
+I wish I had his name…